 Taking a Break from Cancer… Suzi Beber spent the first part of her adult life teaching and making sure that she really savored life’s “awfully big adventure” by living it to the fullest, which included an incredible summer on Baffin Island in the Eastern Arctic with Tommy, her partner of over 38 years.
 But everything changed… when a routine surgery took a detour.

 Each of us has been touched by cancer.
 Suzi’s “healing helper”, her Golden Retriever “Blues”, was stolen by cancer at only 6 years old.
 Suzi made a pact that she would turn her love and loss into a new passion and mission, thus founding in the Spring of 2001, The Smiling Blue Skies® Cancer Fund, which is a part of the University of Guelph’s Pet Trust.

 Suzi and Tommy moved to Vancouver Island in 2003, where the moderate climate is kinder to Suzi’s ongoing health issues.
-They now share their world of gardens with three Golden Retrievers and a Chocolate Lab.
+They now share their world of gardens with two Golden Retrievers and a Chocolate Lab.

 Suzi’s “Cancer Breaks” artistic works are one of a kind, and are only the size of a hockey trading card.
 Each represents a precious person or pet whose life has been touched by cancer.
 “Cancer Breaks” are miniature worlds done in pen and ink and are sacred spaces where hope is the medicine and love is the cure for cancer.
 Suzi’s intricate work has been described as being reminiscent of a stained glass window or delicate needlepoint.
 Her “Hey, Veronica!” women honor those fighting breast cancer.
 Proceeds from the sale of all Suzi’s artwork fund cancer treatment and research.